 The amount of carbohydrate you require will depend on your activity levels.
 Typically speaking, those who achieve less than 5000 steps per day will need very little carbohydrates to keep them going.
 You may find you only need somewhere between 100-120g per day.
 This is not a rule but a general observation from experience with patients.

 In fact, at very low activity levels, you may find you do not need to eat carbohydrate at every meal.
-Compared to someone who is on a intermediate or mixed insulin regimen who will likely require carbohydrates at every meal, diet controlled patients may find reducing their carbohydrates may translate into better glucose control and weight loss.
+Compared to someone who is on a intermediate or mixed insulin regimen who will likely require carbohydrates at every meal, diet controlled patients may find reducing their carbohydrates translates into better glucose control and weight loss.

 As you begin to get more active, you may find you can eat more carbohydrates but sticking with the above tennis ball portion size is a good start.